Test for independence of long-range dependent time series using distance covariance: Finite sample performance

-In the following, we will assess the finite sample performance of a hypothesis test based on the distance covariance.
-In particular, we will compare its finite sample performance to that of a hypothesis test based on the sample covariance

-Prior to a comparison of the finite sample performance of the two dependence measures, we derive a limit theorem for the sample covariance complementing our main theoretical results stated in Theorem \ref{thm:main_result}.
+Prior to a comparison of the finite sample performance of the two dependence measures, we derive a limit theorem for the empirical cross-covariance complementing our main theoretical results stated in Theorem \ref{thm:main_result}.